 I was a dancer from the first days that I remember.
 Music was central in my life.
-Jazz played in my grandparents’ music room.
+Live jazz played in my grandparents’ music room.
 Classical music in the dance studio.
 I liked Rock and Roll the whole time, too.
 Really any music satisfied me, and I could dance to almost anything, even the buzzing of the street lamp, or the sound of a rope slapping the flag pole in the wind.

 Up until the music died for me, it was my connection to a higher power.
-Since then all is just so quiet and dull, and even slightly dead.
-Even if I put the radio on, or crank up the stereo my body will not move, or if I force it the movement lasts only seconds or minutes max, before it slows to a stop, fading away as if it was never there to begin with.
+Since then, all is just so quiet and dull, and even slightly dead.
+Even if I put the radio on, or crank up the stereo, my body will not move, or if I force it, the movement lasts only seconds or minutes max before it slows to a stop, fading away as if it was never there to begin with.

 So what happened to me four years ago?
 I’m straining my brain to remember when I started hearing music that wasn’t really playing.
 I knew it wasn’t playing.
 I didn’t turn any on.
-It started with Jazz, and moved to classical, then got very strange.
-Was it Indian Pow Wow music?
+It started with jazz, and moved to classical, then got very strange.
+Was it then Indian Pow Wow music?
 Music from the Middle East?
 At a point it even sounded just like DJs chatting over each other with faint radio in the background.

 When this mystery music started playing I got scared.
 I told my therapist what was happening.
 He chuckled and told me I should pull out some paper and write it down.
 I cursed him.
 He didn’t understand how painful it was.

 Time passed and I began to be tortured by that music in my head.
 To make matters worse, it started to repeat.
 That’s when a song I finally recognized filled my head day after day.
 “Where the Streets Have No Name.”
 Again, just a portion on repeat.
-It’s introduction, repeating, repeating, and repeating.
-I’d try playing the actual musical piece by U2, hoping it would stop as a result.
+Its introduction, repeating, repeating, and repeating.
+I’d try playing the actual musical piece by the band U2, hoping it would stop as a result.
 It didn’t.